piratemermaid/fe-tracker/README.md

 [ ] Add unique classes and connect to character, only show unique option when choosing classes if they have one [ ] Add DLC and special classes
-[ ] Add recruitable boolean to students and don't allow to add non-recruitable characters (e.g. other house leaders)
+[ ] Add recruitable boolean to students and don't allow to add non-recruitable characters (e.g. other house leaders) [ ] Display skills needed for next class if skills met for current goal but uncertified [ ] Don't display skills already acquired on roster page

 # Other Feature Ideas